PAST PROJECTS

 Sometimes, students create comic books instead of a traditional narrative.

-At this school, the teachers organized a series of activities leading up to the bookbinding project and following it.
-They visited a printing shop, invited a comic artist into their classroom, and researched the history of comics.
+At this school, the teachers organized a series of activities leading up to the bookbinding project: they visited a printing shop, invited a comic artist into their classroom, and researched the history of comics.

 After the bookbinding was complete, they held an exhibition to display their work.